anthonyemberley/friendtract/README.md

 # Friendtract

 Friendtract is an early first-stage prototype of a Dapp to enable smart contracts between friends.
 In this version, a smart contract is created between two friends who share a group in the GroupMe mobile app.
-The contract charges one of the friends if he spams the group (i.e. if he sends more than a set threshold number of messages per minute to the group).
+The contract charges one of the friends if he/she spams the group (i.e. if he/she sends more than a set threshold number of messages per minute to the group).

 This application is built using the Embark framework (https://github.com/hitchcott/meteor-embark) with Meteor.
 It is run using a local node on the Ethereum testrpc network.
-In this first attempt, real ether is not sent and the smart contracts are not called.
+In this first attempt, real ether is not sent and smart contracts are not deployed to the blockchain.
 This version is instead an effort to understand how the Embark framework works, and the feasibility of a more robust application.

 # Usage